apimento/project1ConnectFour/README.md

 After first deployment, I've realized that the sizing of the game is different that what was previewed for me when working / debugging on VS code.
 This will have to be adjusted.
 For now, the game is best experienced at 67% screen width.

 In the future, I hope to impliment animations of tokens sliding into their appropriate places (rather than just having the cell change colour) and version of the game where the user can play against the CPU.

+I will also create a home/landing page using a modal that briefly explains how to play and win the game.